 Synergy Awards may have up to three investigators at the same or different institutions.
 Grants will be awarded to a single lead institution that will need to generate a subaward(s).
 Researchers from any scientific discipline are eligible for funding.
 Typically, the researchers we fund hold advanced degrees (MD, PhD or the equivalent) and academic positions at universities, medical centers or research institutions.

 All non-profit institutions that are funded must provide evidence of tax exempt 501(c)3 status and must be classified as “not a private foundation” under Section 509(a)(3).
-For institutions outside of the United States, please complete the Foreign Equivalency Affidavit form for submission with the proposal.
+For institutions outside of the United States, if your proposal is selected to be funded, NGOSource will conduct an Equivalency Determination.
 For-profit institutions must demonstrate that their proposed project furthers the Foundation’s charitable mission of promoting scientific and medical research.
 The Foundation may upon occasion make grants to government and public agencies, as well as to independent projects that have a qualified tax-exempt fiscal sponsor.

 The Foundation does not fund: direct assistance to individuals or individual sponsorships; sports, athletic events or league sponsorships; advertising or promotional sponsorships; deficits or retroactive funding; fraternal organizations; organizations that discriminate based on religion, race, sexual orientation or gender.